 The McKinsey PST is a paper test made up of 26 questions distributed over three business cases.
 The cases test how you would perform in the different phases of a consulting project: client interaction, problem definition, problem solving, analytical work and implementation.

 Simply put: if you had 3 hours to complete the test you would easily score over 80%.
 Time is the real, big constraint of the PST.
 And since you will not be able to use any other device beside your brain, it is essential for you to develop the best skill set and test the most effective method.

 FACT #3: MAKE IT OR BREAK IT

 No matter how outstanding your Resume is, if you fail the McKinsey PST you will not be invited to the first round of interviews.
+If you pass the PST, McKinsey will use your PST score together with feedback from your interviewers to decide if you are given an offer or not.
 Unofficial data consistently show that you will need to score at least 70% to pass.

 FACT #4: 1 out of 3 makes it